solidi/hl-mods/workspace/redist/readme.txt

 - Fixes
     - Bots
         - Bots will attack a player with a cloak rune if close
+        - Reduced accuracy of the bots by a few degrees
     - Maps
         - Improvements to Drift (night time), Depot (improved lighting)
         - Even more spawn point angle corrections